rharbird/microbit-challenges/docs/source/tutorials/music.rst

 Ideas for Projects with Music
 ==============================
 * Make up your own tune.
-* Make a theremin.
+* Make a musical instrument.
 Change the pitch of the sound based on the readings from the accelerometer.